sighupio/fury-kubernetes-monitoring/README.md

 | `1.22.x`           | :white_check_mark: | No known issues                                     |
 | `1.23.x`           |     :warning:      | Conformance tests passed.
 Not officially supported. |

-Check the [compatibility matrix][compatibility-matrix] for additional informations about previous releases of the modules.
+Check the [compatibility matrix][compatibility-matrix] for additional information about previous releases of the modules.

 ## Usage